 There are a million different ways to construct a gingerbread house, but if you are looking for some templates that can help you, here are some we found:

 Traditional Gingerbread House Template from The 36th Avenue: Y’all know how much we adore 36th Avenue, but she has outdone herself on this one.
 It is a simple, doable gingerbread house template that is easy enough to get the entire family involved.

-Building a Gingerbread House Template from King Arthur Flour: This template is super simple and would be easy to follow.
+Building a Gingerbread House Template from New York Times: This template is super simple and would be easy to follow.
 There are also instructions from start to finish to create a really awesome gingerbread house from scratch.
-I would substitute our super-duper strong gingerbread house icing glue recipe instead of what they suggest.
+I would substitute our super-duper strong gingerbread house icing recipe instead of what they suggest.